jaytmiller/htc-utils/aws-annex-setup/README.md

 Total for all users: 0 jobs; 0 completed, 0 removed, 0 idle, 0 running, 0 held, 0 suspended

 ```

+If you do want the master node to run jobs,  edit supporting_files/local and change the
+DAEMON_LIST to include STARTD.
+Then re-run ./install_condor.

 ### Perform condor_annex Setup and Checkout